Cheap Mississauga car insurance quotes

 Is car insurance in Mississauga cheaper than Brampton?

 It depends on where you live in Mississauga.
 Auto insurance prices vary by postal code.
-On average, car insurance is cheaper in Mississauga, however, the price difference between the cities narrowed between 2020 and 2021.
+Traditionally, car insurance is cheaper in Mississauga, however, the price difference between the cities has narrowed in recent years.

 What are the cheapest insurance companies for cars in Mississauga?